pedrodedios/Massive-free-field-on-dynamical-lattice-/README.md

 The lattice geometry is encoded in variable edge lengths, which are weighted by a Gaussian distribution.
 This setup provides a simplified, **spin-foam-inspired** model of fluctuating geometry that preserves the essential features of matter–geometry coupling while allowing explicit numerical evaluation.

-At the core of the analysis is the relational (diffeomorphism-invariant) two-point **correlation function ⟨ϕϕ(R)⟩** defined as a function of the geodesic distance
-**R** measured along the dynamical lattice.
+At the core of the analysis is the proposed relational (diffeomorphism-invariant) two-point **correlation function ⟨ϕϕ(R)⟩** defined as a function of the geodesic distance **R** measured along the dynamical lattice.

 Both implementations evaluate: